aneesha/SQLNet/README.md

 # SQLNet

-This repo provides an implementation of SQLNet and Seq2SQL neural networks for predicting SQL queries on [WikiSQL dataset](https://github.com/salesforce/WikiSQL).
+This repo provides a port of SQLNet and Seq2SQL neural networks for predicting SQL queries on [WikiSQL dataset](https://github.com/salesforce/WikiSQL) to Python 3.5+.

 ## Citation